 - Damaged Ballots that are unable to be processed through the election tally system and, therefore, must be manually duplicated prior to tabulation.

-At the June 2016 Primary Election, approximately 34,000 provisional, absentee and damaged ballots remained to be processed after election night.
+At the June 2022 Primary Election, approximately 80,000 provisional, vote by mail and damaged ballots remained to be processed after election night.